 Nest Bedding Hybrid Latex Mattress Review 2021Updated on August 19, 2019 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
 Learn more about how we make money here.

 Founded in 2011, Nest Bedding is a family-owned mattress start-up focusing on organic, eco-friendly, and natural sleep products.
 What sets them apart from their competitors is the high level of customization available to customers: Nest’s mattresses come in a variety of price-points and materials, with different firmness levels available for all mattresses and internal split feel options available for some.
 Currently, they offer six mattresses for sale.

-This review focuses on the 2019 edition of the Nest Hybrid Latex mattress, which consists of a combination of latex, foam, and innerspring coils.
+This review focuses on the Nest Hybrid Latex mattress, which consists of a combination of latex, foam, and innerspring coils.
 A six-inch innerspring coil support core and an exchangeable three-inch Dunlop latex comfort layer are separated by a one-inch comfort foam transitional layer and sandwiched between a one-inch foam support layer and a one-point-five-inch quilted foam topper.

 The mattress comes with the most options available for a Nest mattress: In addition to an organic, certified organic, and regular option, the Hybrid Latex offers a choice of medium, firm, and plush firmness levels.
 The “internal split” option is also available for the King and Cal King sizes, meaning the two sides of the mattress can come in different firmness levels.